 Travel within Canada and Ontario

 Try to limit your travel within Canada and Ontario.
-Those who choose to travel should make sure to follow individual protective measures.
+Those who choose to travel should make sure to follow personal protective measures.
 Here are steps to keep yourself and others safe:

 - Don’t travel if you, or someone you are travelling with, have any symptoms of COVID-19 or feel sick.

 - Monitor yourself for symptoms when you travel and when you return.
 If you get symptoms, even if mild, isolate where you are and seek assessment and testing.